 At one time it was thought that Disney might licence Harry Potter, the famous character from the J.K.
 Rowling’s books and films but Universal pulled off a major coup in securing a deal with Warner Bros.

 Originally Universal said that the new The Wizarding World of Harry Potter would open in the Spring of 2010 but the official opening date was pushed back to June 18, 2010.

-Rather than just a Harry Potter themed ride, The Wizarding World of Harry Potter is billed as a theme park within a theme park and covers a 20 acre site inside Universal's Islands of Adventure.
-Universal have built it by re-theming part of the existing Lost Continent and utilising adjoining unused land (previously an employee car park).
+Rather than just a Harry Potter themed ride, The Wizarding World of Harry Potter is billed as a theme park within a theme park and covers a 20 acre site inside Universal’s Islands of Adventure.
+Universal has built it by re-theming part of the existing Lost Continent and utilising adjoining unused land (previously an employee car park).

 Total costs are put at between $230 million to $265 million (including the new Simpsons ride) and work started in 2007.

 It was expected that The Wizarding World of Harry Potter would help Universal claw back some of their lost visitor numbers and that has proved to be the case, especially after Universal opened the second “Harry Potter” land called The Wizarding World of Harry Potter - Diagon Alley next door in Universal Studios Florida and then connected them together with the Hogwarts Express.